HateDay: Insights from a Global Hate Speech Dataset Representative of a Day on Twitter: Experimental Setup

 \subsection{Evaluation}

 We evaluate models on the \textsc{HateDay} (HD) datasets to estimate real-world detection performance.
-Additionally, we compare the latter with the performance on two traditional evaluation methods, namely academic hate speech datasets and functional tests.
+For comparison, we also test models in two traditional evaluation settings, namely on academic hate speech datasets and functional tests.

-\paragraph{Academic hate speech datasets (AD)} We measure performance on academic hate speech datasets to understand how results from past work generalize to our more realistic \textsc{HateDay} datasets.
-We rely on open-sourced hate speech supersets combining all existing hate speech datasets for all eight languages of interest \cite{tonneau-etal-2024-languages}.
-Given that English hate speech datasets mostly originate from the US \cite{tonneau-etal-2024-languages}, we use English hate speech datasets both for evaluating English-centered and US-centered models.
+\paragraph{Academic hate speech datasets (AD)} We measure performance on academic hate speech datasets to understand how results from past work generalize to more realistic settings.
+We rely on supersets combining all existing hate speech datasets for all eight languages of interest \cite{tonneau-etal-2024-languages}.
+Given that English hate speech datasets mostly originate from the US \cite{tonneau-etal-2024-languages}, we use English hate speech datasets both for evaluating English- and US-centered models.
 In the absence of supersets for India, Nigeria and Kenya, we survey all existing datasets for each country and combine them to build the supersets (details in \S \ref{app:data_survey}).
-We restrict the evaluation to a 10\% random sample of all academic hate speech datasets for each language and country to limit the computing resources required for inference (details in \S \ref{app:language_supersets}).
+We restrict the evaluation to a 10\% random sample of all academic datasets for each language and country to limit inference costs (details in \S \ref{app:language_supersets}).

-\paragraph{Functional tests (HC)} We measure performance on functional tests to estimate models' ability to handle known challenges in hate speech detection.
-We use HateCheck \cite{rottger-etal-2021-hatecheck, rottger-etal-2022-multilingual}, a suite of functional tests for hate speech detection models, which covers six of eight languages in \textsc{HateDay}, missing Indonesian and Turkish.
+\paragraph{Functional tests (HC)} We measure performance on functional tests to estimate the ability of models to handle known challenges in hate speech detection.
+We use HateCheck \cite{rottger-etal-2021-hatecheck, rottger-etal-2022-multilingual}, a suite of functional tests for hate speech detection models, covering six of eight languages in \textsc{HateDay}, missing Indonesian and Turkish.

-We evaluate model performance on each dataset using average precision, which corresponds to the area under the precision-recall curve, and is well suited when class imbalance is high, as is the case in \textsc{HateDay}.
+\paragraph{Evaluation metric} We evaluate model performance using average precision, which corresponds to the area under the precision-recall curve, and is well suited when class imbalance is high.